ordepdev/ordepdev.github.io/_posts/2017-07-22-boost-your-confidence-with-consumer-driven-contracts.md

 ### Stub Generation and Consumer Testing

 As a consumer, the goal is to perform tests against the defined contract.
 In order to be able to perform those tests, a WireMock stub is also generated.

+> WireMock is an HTTP mock server.
+At its core it is web server that can be primed to serve canned responses to particular requests (stubbing) and that captures incoming requests so that they can be checked later (verification).

 The WireMock instance that is simulating the producer, will expose this stub every time that we trigger the `/validate` endpoint.

 ```javascript
 {